kuolunwang/VX300s/README.md

 3. Make sure your computer can detect /dev/USB0 or other port.
 ### Software Setup

-1. First you need to launch vx300s_connect.launch to connect vx300s.
+1. First you need to launch vx300s_control.launch to connect vx300s and control it.
 \
 This launch file have three parameters can control.
     * robot_name : robot name.